GluuFederation/flex/admin-ui/docs/auth.md

 Out of scope here:

 - **What the user is allowed to do**: decided by Cedarling at the page boundary, see [cedarling.md](./cedarling.md).
-- **The Config API call itself**: how the bearer token reaches outgoing requests is covered in [config-api.md](./config-api.md).
-This doc covers how the token is _obtained_.
+- **The Config API call itself**: how the session cookie reaches outgoing requests is covered in [config-api.md](./config-api.md).
+This doc covers how the session is _established_.

 ## Where the code lives